-Anti-corruption due diligence in cross-border M&A
+Anti-corruption due diligence in cross-border M&A - .PDF file.

 Global enforcement of anti-corruption laws is at an all-time high and unlikely to recede any time soon.
 Accordingly, it is imperative that companies conduct adequate anti-corruption due diligence in connection with their merger and acquisition activity.
 Failure to do so exposes a buyer to potential successor liability, which can result in huge fines and penalties, often months or years after a deal is closed.
 Potentially even worse, a buyer who fails to conduct adequate anti-corruption due diligence may find after closing that it has purchased sales that cannot be sustained without illegal bribery.

 Click on the link above to download this Jones Day briefing.